 Earlychildhood NEWS - Article Reading Center.
 Sticky, slippery, gooey, heavy, bumpy...that's what sensory experiences are made of.

+Learning and retention improve depending upon how many of our senses are engaged.
+Many of our favorite memories involve multiple senses.
 Painting Fireworks.
 Here is a super easy and fun New Year’s Day Celebration activity – Creating Fireworks with Paint!

 Using some of the left over cardboard rolls from the Christmas gift wrap, we created different length ‘firework’ fans for printing with paint.
 The print pattern created by the cardboard roll fans mimics that of fireworks brilliantly and children can create as many different size and coloured fireworks as they like.
 What you will need?
 You will need coloured paint (we have only chosen 4 colours), large sheets of paper and cardboard tubes.
 Sensory Exploration with Sand.
 Funnels, tubes, sifts, bottles, scoopers, spoons, bottle tops and SAND!

 The perfect sensory play recipe for kids with endless fun and exploration.
 There are hours of fun and learning to be had with sand as it promotes and encourages imaginative play!
 Add different props such as animal figurines or water to change or evolve the learning experience.
 Cereal Sensory Bin for Toddlers.
 Fine Motor SensoryPreschoolersToddlersCereal Pipe Cleaners2 Comments We have done our share of fun sensory activities in the past, but can you believe we’ve never done just a simple cereal sensory bin?

-I started a couple to give him the idea.
-But, this was not a huge interest for him.
+This is a perfect sensory bin for toddlers since its completely edible!
 List of Sensory Play Activities & Ideas.
 Sensory Play Ideas and Activities Thank you for visiting Learning 4 Kids.